Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes is an average of 43 trips per day, equating to approximately 10 weekly trips per individual stop.
+Service frequency averages 43 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport